Chenxutql/theme-academic-cv/content/publication/MIPE/index.md

 publication_types: ["paper-conference"]

 # Publication name and optional abbreviated publication name.
-publication: "International Conference on Artificial Intelligence, Automation and Control Technologies (AIACT 2018)"
+publication: "JSME-IIP/ASME-ISPS Joint International Conference on Micromechatronics for Information and Precision Equipment (MIPE 2022)"
-publication_short: "*International Conference on Artificial Intelligence, Automation and Control Technologies (AIACT 2018)*"
+publication_short: "*JSME-IIP/ASME-ISPS Joint International Conference on Micromechatronics for Information and Precision Equipment (MIPE 2022)*"

-abstract: Aiming at the severe requirement of landing terrain environment for UAVs, especially large UAVs, an adaptive landing gear is designed in this paper.
-The control system and PID controller based on attitude feedback, height feedback, and force feedback are designed synthetically using high precision force sensor, attitude sensor, and laser ranging sensor.
-The SIMULINK model is built in MATLAB and debugged in the actual system.
-The simulation and physical experiments show that the control system in this paper has the characteristics of good control robustness and fast response speed, which provides a beneficial attempt for the engineering application of adaptive landing gear.
+abstract: The purpose of this study is to develop a control method for walking assistive robot that enables the elderly to keep positive emotions and maintain high levels of motivation during exercise.
+In this study, a control method based on emotion recognition and fatigue detection was proposed.
+We used brainwave and heartbeat signals to train a deep neural network (DNN) model to recognize human emotions.
+Portable near-infrared spectroscopy (NIRS) was used to detect muscle fatigue.
+Furthermore, we established a 3D human state model to evaluate the user’s emotional and fatigue states.
+We also performed experiments to evaluate the ability of the control method to improve the effect of walking exercise.

 # Summary.
 An optional shortened abstract.
 summary:

 tags:
-- Journal artical
+- Conference paper
 featured: false

 # links: